CalcProgrammer1/KeyboardVisualizer/README.md

         avg_mode          - Visualizer averaging mode
                           - 0:  Binning
                           - 1:  Low-pass filtering
+        anim_speed        - Animation Speed (percent)
+        server            - Configure this instance as a server for synchronization
+                          -  Takes what port to serve on as argument, i.e. server=1234 client            - Configure this instance as a client for synchronization
+                          -  Takes the IP/hostname of the server and port as arguments,
+                          -  i.e. client=192.168.1.100,1234
         ledstrip          - LED config strings :
                           - Serial : ledstrip = port, baud, num_leds
                           - (ex.ledstrip = COM1, 115200, 30)